BernardoSilva/puppet-xvfb/README.md

 ```

-### Configuration
+## Usage

-# By default, only screen 0 exists and has the dimensions 1280x1024x8.
+By default, only screen 0 exists and has the dimensions 1280x1024x8.

 This will make server listen for connections as server number 99 and